-Civic Identity and belonging Feeling safe
+identity and belonging Feeling safe

-Identity and belonging - there is a sense from people who attend community groups.
-Opportunity for volunteering, training and skills development.
-Attending the groups supports mental health and reduces social isolation.
+There is a sense of Identity and belonging from people who attend community groups through opportunity for volunteering, training and skills development.
+Attending groups supports mental health and reduces social isolation.
 Often projects and staff are funded short-term through various funding sources.